ore2000/DataStructuresProjects2/README.md

 How to compile on linux: g++ Programmingassingment02.cpp

-Anything that doesn't work: Everuthing works
+Anything that doesn't work: Everything works